-Thread Inserts for plastics – A ten point guide to best design practices
+A ten point guide to best design practices – Overview – Thread Inserts for plastics

-Tappex are British manufacturers of Threaded inserts for plastic, metals and composite materials.
+Tappex are UK-based original manufacturers of Threaded inserts for plastic, metals and composite materials.
 Below is a helpful ten point guide for Designers, Engineers, Specifiers and end users alike…

 Design engineers who use plastics face increasing problems when trying to specify high performance inserts that will give reliable cost-effective assemblies.
 Tappex would like to offer ten points to consider when selecting a threaded fastener for use in plastics.